iiaf1/smart-discord-server-management-system/README.md

 - **Discord.js** — core bot framework
 - **Express** — backend server and API layer
 - **JWT** — secure authentication and session management
-- **Real-time** — live synchronization engine between Discord and the web dashboard
+- **Real-Time Engine** — live synchronization between Discord and the web dashboard

 ---

 ## 📖 How It Works

-1. The **Discord Bot** listens to server events and enforces security/permission rules.
+1. The **Discord Bot** listens to server events and enforces security and permission rules.
 2. The **Real-Time System** relays every change instantly to the web dashboard.
 3. Admins use the **Web Dashboard** to configure settings, review activity, and manage the store — with changes reflected back on Discord immediately.